Filecoin (FIL) Taxes in the US 2026 – Storage Rewards & Reporting

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Selling FIL is a capital gains event.
-Short-term (under 1 year) at ordinary income rates; long-term (over 1 year) at 0–20%.
-All FIL trades for other crypto are also taxable disposals.
+Start for free →Selling FIL follows standard crypto tax rules.
+Short-term gains (under 1 year) at ordinary income rates; long-term (over 1 year) at 0–20%.
+Trading FIL for other crypto is also a taxable disposal — no different from selling it for cash.

 Storage Provider (Miner) Rewards